 I think this is called a passionflower bush.

 A pink rose.
 What more can be said?
+Perhaps, I might need to look for captions for flowers here.
+Ugh, do I?

 I liked this flower and was reminded of my mentor, Helen Pope.
 Her ikebana teacher recommended humiliating the main beauty by having something, maybe a leaf just slightly in front of it.
 I often have thought of that with my weaving and creative things.